Uniqueness and non-uniqueness results for dyadic MHD models: Introduction

 It is evident that the MHD system inherits challenges from the NSE, but also exhibits its own complexity which is mainly caused by the nonlinear interactions between the fluid velocity field and the magnetic field.
 The unsolved problems for the NSE usually also hang in the air for the MHD system.
 In particular, it is not clear whether either the NSE or MHD has a classical solution for all the time, given arbitrary initial data.
 The concept of Leray-Hopf solution for the NSE was introduced by Leray \cite{Le} and Hopf \cite{Ho}.
 A Leray-Hopf solution is a weak solution in the standard distributional sense, which satisfies the basic energy inequality.
 Such a concept is naturally adapted to other partial differential equations.
 Since the pioneering work of Leray, the well-posedness problem for the Leray-Hopf solutions to the NSE in three dimensional (3D) space is still open.
 In particular, the uniqueness of a Leray-Hopf solution to the 3D NSE remains unsolved.
 This is the case for the 3D MHD (\ref{mhda})-(\ref{mhdc}) as well.
 Nonetheless, wild weak solutions have been constructed for the ideal MHD, i.e. $\nu=\mu=0$ and $f=0$ in (\ref{mhda})-(\ref{mhdc}) by Beekie, Buckmaster and Vicol \cite{BBV}.
 The weak solutions constructed in \cite{BBV} have finite total energy, but do not conserve the magnetic helicity which is an invariant quantity for smooth solutions.

-The main objective of this paper is to investigate the problem of uniqueness of Leray-Hopf solutions to dyadic models of the MHD system (\ref{mhda})-(\ref{mhdc}).
+The main objective of this paper is to investigate the problem of uniqueness of Leray-Hopf solutions for the diffusive dyadic models of the MHD system (\ref{mhda})-(\ref{mhdc}).
 The following dyadic model for the MHD system was proposed in \cite{Dai-20},